golioth/docs/docs/guides/creating-an-app.md

 - Have a project - see [Create a Project](getting-started/create-project)
 - Have a provisioned device and credential for it - see [Authorizing Devices](getting-started/authorize-devices)
 - The `golioth/zephyr` codebase set up on your machine.
 See the [Setup Zephyr](quickstart/setup-zephyr) page.
 - A toolchain installed.
-In this guide, the toolchain for the ESP32 will be used.
+This guide uses toolchains for either the ESP32 or the nRF9160 Feather.

 ### Setting up file structure